VDA 5050 Explained – An Overview of the Evolving AGV Communication Standard Updated for 2026

 What does it cover – in general?

-As the VDMA’s website states, the project is about developing “a new interface with which driverless transport systems and control software can communicate with each other independently of manufacturers”.
+As the VDMA’s website states, the project is about developing “a new interface with which driverless transport systems and control software can communicate with each other independently of manufacturers.”

-What does it cover – specifically?
+What does VDA 5050 cover – specifically?

-At the time of writing (December 2022), two full versions of VDA 5050 have been published.
-The latest, version 2.0, was published in January 2022.
+At the time of writing (April 2026), three full versions of VDA 5050 have been proposed.
+The latest, VDA 5050 version 3.0, was published in March 2026.

 - Sending ‘actions’ from the master control to individual vehicles (e.g. slow down, lift fork).